dafplant/CV/README.md

 **Anvil Mobile Ltd** (September 2010 - April 2019)
 *Support and Provisioning*

 I was instrumental in the founding of this start-up telecommunications company.
 I lead on handling maintenance requests and track issues raised through the service desk ticket system.
 I was the first point of contact for diagnosis of problems via email, website and phone calls from clients.
-Responsible for quality control; I updated and maintain the IT support and internal procedures documents including the ISO 9001 certification
+Responsible for quality control; I updated and maintain the IT support and internal procedures documents including the ISO 9001 certification.

+Daily tasks:

+* Hardware/Software support for 4G equipment: SIMs, routers, bonding units, switches.
+Networking information and records pertaining to usage of SIM data.

+* Provisioning of SIMs on six UK and European networks

+* Configuring routers for orders - Setting up of VPNs, DNS, static IPs and security.

 ## Interests